AAMohamedFahim/my_DSA_prep/08 PriorityQueue/README.md

 # PriorityQueue in Java

 A comprehensive guide to using `PriorityQueue` in Java.
 This document covers its internal working, usage, and best practices, along with a complete overview of methods and performance insights.
+This guide is designed so that if you are learning `PriorityQueue` for the first time, you won’t need to refer to any other resource.

 ---